AstraZeneca/runnable/docs/concepts/nodes.md

 ```

 In this example, the parent dag only captures the high level tasks required to perform a data science experiment
-while the details of how data cleaning should be done are mentioend in data-cleaning.yaml.
+while the details of how data cleaning should be done are mentioned in data-cleaning.yaml.

 TODO:

-- [ ] Variable subsitution in nested dag
+- [ ] Variable substitution in nested dag

 Supported nesting: